Is your vinyl record warped?

 Our Recommendation:

-Caution: Do not increase the heat above recommended temperatures.
-In case you are not seeing the results then I recommend trying the same process 3-4 times.
-Some vinyl even takes more repetition depending upon the its condition.
+Caution: Do not exceed the recommended temperatures.
+If you are not seeing the results, I recommend trying the same process 3-4 times.
+Some records even take more repetition depending on their condition.

 Step 6: